Conor Sheary: Amateur

-As a senior at the University of Massachusetts-Amherst, Sheary played in all 34 games leading the team in points with 28 on nine goals and a squad-best 19 assists.
+As a senior at the University of Massachusetts-Amherst, Sheary served as the team’s captain, playing in all 34 games leading the team in points with 28 on nine goals and a squad-best 19 assists.
 Sheary's collegiate career highs include: 2 Goals – vs. Cornell (12/29/11); 3 Assists – 2x Last at Northeastern (1/4/14); 3 Points – 4x – Last at Northeastern (1/4/14).
+He became the 12th player in program history to score 100 career points, and graduated as the 10th all time scorer in the UMass history with 104 points.

 Professional

 Undrafted, Sheary played collegiate hockey with the University of Massachusetts Amherst of the Hockey East.
 At the conclusion of his senior season with the Minutemen, Sheary made his professional debut with the Wilkes-Barre/Scranton Penguins of the AHL at the tail end of the 2013–14 season, and remained with the club into the post-season to produce 11 points in 15 games.

 On July 1, 2015, Sheary was signed to a two-year entry-level contract with the NHL affiliate of Wilkes-Barre, the Pittsburgh Penguins.